Chester e-scooter rental trial

 The Council working collaboratively with Ginger will ensure the scheme is delivered in a safe and proportionate manner.

-A phased and scalable rollout will be implemented during the 12-month trial period, with an initial fleet size of 40 e-scooters available by week one of the trial in Chester, ensuring e-scooters are deployed in a controlled and safe manner.
+A phased and scalable rollout will be implemented during the 12 month trial period, with an initial fleet size of 40 e-scooters available at launch of the trial.
+Increasing to 120 e-scooters during Spring 2021, ensuring e-scooters are deployed in a controlled and safe manner, while supporting the easing of travel restrictions.

-This represents 10 per cent of the potential fleet size that could be deployed during the 12-month trial.
-The sustainability of the approach and numbers introduced will be determined by market factors i.e. take up and usage, with any fleet size increases subject to operational monitoring and reporting data being reviewed, and to be approved by the Council.
+The initial launch represented less than 10 per cent of the potential fleet size that could be deployed during the 12 month trial.
+The sustainability of the approach and numbers introduced will be determined by market factors i.e. take up and usage, with any fleet size increases subject to operational monitoring and reporting data being reviewed, and to be approved by us.

 We know there are many different journey types among residents, businesses and visitors that these new vehicles will be able to serve over time, and we are looking forward to working with local stakeholders to demonstrate the benefits as the scheme continues to be rolled-out and evolves.